Adobe Photoshop Elements

 Photoshop Elements Alternatives

-If you want more editing options than Photoshop Elements provides, you can’t do better than the industry standard, Photoshop CC (Creative Cloud).
-It’s definitely intended for the professional market, and it doesn’t offer any of the same convenient wizards and guided editing processes found in the Elements version, but you can’t beat it for the sheer number of features it has.
-Photoshop CC is only available as part of a Creative Cloud subscription, either bundled with Lightroom in the Photography plan for $9.99 USD per month, or as part of the full suite of Creative Cloud apps for $49.99 per month.
-You can read our full Photoshop CC review here.
+If you want more editing options than Photoshop Elements provides, you can’t do better than the industry standard, Adobe Photoshop is definitely intended for the professional market, and it doesn’t offer any of the same convenient wizards and guided editing processes found in the Elements version, but you can’t beat it for the sheer number of features it has.
+Photoshop is only available as part of a Creative Cloud subscription, either bundled with Lightroom in the Photography plan or as part of the full suite of Creative Cloud apps.

 Corel PaintShop Pro (Windows only)

 Affinity Photo is a relatively new photo and image editor that only recently released a Windows version.
-The whole program is still only at version 1.5, but the team behind it is committed to creating a solid alternative to Photoshop at an extremely affordable price.
-It has many of the same powerful editing features, but it only costs $49.99 USD for a one-time purchase that includes free updates.
-Read our Affinity Photo review here.
+The team behind it is committed to creating a solid alternative to Photoshop Elements at an extremely affordable price.
+It has many of the same powerful editing features, but it only costs $69.99 USD for a one-time purchase that includes free updates.

 Professional editors will feel limited by the lack of more technical editing options, but for most users, Photoshop Elements will provide everything they need to turn their photos into masterpieces.